Cloud Forensics for Incident Evidence

 Common Misunderstandings and Close Contrasts

 Cloud forensics is not the same as Cloud Security Posture Management.
 CSPM focuses on configuration state and exposure.
-Cloud forensics focuses on collecting and interpreting evidence after suspicious activity or an incident.
+Cloud forensics focuses on collecting and interpreting evidence during investigation.

 It is also different from traditional server-only forensics.
 In cloud environments, evidence often depends much more on service logs, control-plane events, and identity data.